Skip to main content

 ### Repo switcher & Workspaces

-**Launchpad** (`⌘L`, v2.9) is a cross-repo dashboard with four tabs — WIP, PRs, Issues, Team — for a bird's-eye view of everything in flight.
+**Today** (`⌘L`; introduced as Launchpad in v2.9, reworked in v3.0) is a cross-repo **triaged action inbox**: everything in flight — WIP, PRs, Issues, Team — sorted into urgency tiers, each row carrying a state-aware primary action (Merge · Review · Resolve · Reply · See failure).
 Pin or snooze any item; the Team tab loads lazily for performance on large workspaces.

 ### Pull Requests & Code Review